SlubblesThuggy/sluml/README.md

 ## Contributing

-Contributing is currently not supported, but is planned to be once the groundwork is layed out.
+Contributing is currently not supported.